davidshepherd7/frames-only-mode/README.md

 A collection of settings (and a little code) for making emacs open things in frames (i.e. real windows) instead of internal emacs-windows.
 This allows it to work properly with an external window manager.

+There's a fairly rough screencast showing the kind of things you can do with this [here](https://www.youtube.com/watch?v=vi1BwRYJr6k).

 Basic setup
 -----